Roger Lucey

-Roger Lucey (born 1954) is a South African musician, journalist, film maker, actor and educator.
+Roger Lucey (born 1954) is a South African musician, journalist, filmmaker, actor, and educator.
 In the late 1970s and early 1980s his early career as a musician was destroyed by Paul Erasmus of the Security Branch of the South African Police, because the lyrics to Lucey's protest songs were considered a threat to the Apartheid State.
 Although already aware of his anti-apartheid songs, the South African Government's security apparatus only swung into action to destroy Lucey's career after he performed a radical song in a programme on Voice of America radio.
 The criminal methods used against Lucey formed part of the testimony given by Paul Erasmus in front of the South African Truth and Reconciliation Commission.